paprikrumplikas/app_pricewise/NOTES.md

 Next.js

+Tools / deps used:

+1. Next.js
+2. Bright Data
+3. Axios: used to make API calls
+4. Cheerio: for parsing and maipulaton HTML and HML
+5. HeroCarousel

 Project setup

 1. Next.js installation: npx create-next-app@latest https://nextjs.org/docs/getting-started/installation
 2. app/page is the home
 3. get the CSS from instrictor, paste it to app/globals.css
-4. modify tailwinf.config.ts with instructors version
+4. modify tailwind.config.ts with instructors version
 5. layout.tsx: @learning this is a special file.
 Allows to share different parts of the app across different pages.
 It is where you import fonts from google or elsewhere.
     1. Add:
             import { Inter, Space_Grotesk } from "next/font/google";